mskilab-org/gTrack/rtdocs/tutorial.rst

 .. code-block:: bash

-   # study of the CNVs in breast cancer
+   # study of the common variants in breast cancer
    fn = list.files(Level_3/)

    # create data.tables for each patient but, combine them into one HUGE data.table using rbindlist